 Visa: As long as you have a valid passport, you shouldn’t have any problems entering Myanmar by land or by air.
 Citizens of 100 countries can apply online for tourist visas through the government website.
 An e-visa is valid for 28 and roughly costs $50.
 They advice for you to start applying for an e-visa at least a month in advance as often it can take anything from 1 day to 1 week for you to receive your visa confirmation.
 If you’re already on the road, it is also possible to get a tourist visa from the Myanmar embassy in Bangkok (same day processing or for pick up the next day).

 Most ASEAN nations can get a visa exemption valid for 14 days, with the exception of Singapore which is valid for 30 days.

 Safety: Generally speaking, traveling around Myanmar is pretty safe, with little to no violence or petty crime towards foreigners.
 One safety concern is that involving public transportation as often times, road infrastructure is quite poor.
 With that being said, spend the extra $5 and pay for a VIP ticket.
 You will be a lot more comfortable and rested when you get to each place.

-Festivals and Celebrations: As with most Asian countries, the festivals and celebrations are largely connected to religious events and dates.
+Festivals and Celebrations: As with most Asian countries, festivals and celebrations are largely connected to religious events and dates.
 With festivals often celebrated with dancing, parades, and religious, chancing upon these festive days is a real treat, allowing you a real glimpse into their culture.
 The most popular festival is this country is the Thingyan festival which is the Buddhist festival which is usually celebrated from the 13-16 of April.
 During this festival, everyone joins in for one big water fight symbolizing the cleansing of sins.
-For further tips on traveling Myanmar, check out our complete guide.
+For more on festivals in Myanmar, read this article.

 Myanmar Trip Planning